MULTI CHANNEL DESIGN WITH A FLAT PROJECT

 Example - Circuit is replicated, creating Channel 1 and Channel 2

-Start by creating the initial circuit on the first schematic sheet of a PCB project (named Channel_1.SchDoc in this example).
+Start by creating the initial circuit on the first schematic sheet of a Printed Circuit Board project (named Channel_1.SchDoc in this example).
 Then add a second, empty schematic sheet (Channel_2.SchDoc) to the project.
 The Channel_1 circuit now needs to be copied and pasted to Channel_2.
 If the reference designators have already been set for the base circuit, go to the DXP menu and then to Preferences.
 Expand the Schematic group and select Graphical Editing as illustrated in Figure 1.
 In the Options area, enable the Reset Parts Designators on Paste option.

 Figure 1: Resetting the reference designators.